jonasjaeger-sci/mod905/docs/user/input.rst

     UNITS = lj
     tAsK = md-nve

+There are some important exceptions to the case sensitiveness: When referring to files and python class names case will in general matter!

 You can also add other text and comments to structure the input file:

 .. code-block:: python